-With the help of a few measures, you can easily work towards improving your customer churn rate.
+With the help of a few measures, you can quickly work towards improving your customer churn rate.
 Let’s take a look at them below.

 i.
 Work on Building an Excellent Customer Experience

 Your first step towards reducing customer churn rate is building better experiences for your customers.
-You can do this by proactively offering support to customers, giving them the option to connect with your brand via more platforms and personalizing customer support experience.
+You can do this by proactively offering support to customers, giving them the option to connect with your brand via more platforms, and personalizing the customer support experience.

 ii.
 Understand Why they Decided to Leave

-For this, you need to send out feedback forms to your customers to learn why they decided to opt out from your brand.
-This will help your teams narrow down the reasons and improvise your services as per the growing needs of the customers.
+For this, you need to send out feedback forms to your customers to learn why they decided to opt out of your brand.
+This will help your teams narrow down the reasons and improvise your services as per the customers’ growing needs.